 Dr Benjamin Teo is a Specialist Pain Management and Internal Medicine Physician.

-His experiences encompass all relevant areas of pain management including acute, perioperative, subacute and persistent pain, cancer, noncancer and cancer survivorship, both in interventional and noninterventional pain management.
-He is a firm believer in the provision of safe, high quality high value care to every single one of his patients through the application of a multimodal, multidisciplinary, whole-person approach to pain management with the person and their GP at the core of care provision, while combining these with the principles of Comprehensive Geriatric Assessments in those with complex aged care needs, with holistic thorough internal medicine considerations of those with simple and complex multisystem multimorbidity.
+His experiences encompass relevant areas of pain management including acute, perioperative, subacute and persistent pain, cancer, noncancer and cancer survivorship, and both in interventional and noninterventional pain management.
+He is a firm believer in the provision of safe, high-quality high-value care to every single one of his patients through the application of a multidisciplinary, whole-person approach to pain management with the person and their GP at the core of care provision, while combining these with the principles of Comprehensive Geriatric Assessments in those with complex aged care needs, with holistic thorough internal medicine considerations of those with simple and complex multisystem multimorbidity.

 MB BS (University of New South Wales), Bachelor of Science (Medicine)